Miscellaneous Information I have gathered about Jellycats that may help answer some questions.

 What are “hang tag codes” or numbers I see on the Jellycat website right under the stock name of the animal?

 The tags on the bottom of the Jellycats different are different sizes: are they authentic?
+Why do they have different logos?

 When do new Jellycats get released?